 When I did choose a path, I can’t say that I chose a natural path for myself.
 Have you ever done something and done it well, but you just knew it wasn’t what you were meant to do?
 That was me.
-I went to school to become a physical education teacher, and while I love children, I can tell you that I was not born to be a P.E. teacher.
+I went to school, completed the teacher education program, and became a physical education teacher.
+While I love children, I can tell you that I was not born to be a P.E. teacher.

 How is it that I could go to public school for 13 years and leave without any real idea about what I wanted out of life?
 I don’t think I’m alone.
-I imagine many of you felt the same way upon finishing the traditional schooling path called public education.
+I imagine that you may have felt the same way upon finishing the traditional schooling path called public education.

 Can You Relate with My School Story?